 Obtaining permanent residence status (a green card) in the United States can confer a number of important benefits to individuals.
 Under the Immigration and Nationality Act (INA), there are two main ways through which a person can obtain permanent resident status – consular processing and adjustment of status.
 While both methods achieve the same result, there are important differences of which potential immigrants should be aware.
 In addition, both consular processing and adjustment of status can be extremely complicated, so it is highly advisable for anyone seeking permanent resident status through either process to consult with an attorney as soon as possible.

 Consular processing is used by people overseas who are the beneficiaries of an approved immigrant petition and have an immigrant number immediately available.
-In order to obtain permanent resident status, they must apply at U.S. consulate abroad for an immigrant visa in order to be admitted into the United States as a permanent resident.
+In order to obtain permanent resident status, they must apply at a U.S. consulate abroad for an immigrant visa in order to be admitted into the United States as a permanent resident.
 The steps associated with consular processing are as follows:

 Adjustment of status, on the other hand, permits an individual who is already in the United States to change his or her status from non-immigrant or permanent immigrant status.
 In order to obtain an adjustment of status, a person must meet all required qualifications for permanent resident status in a given category.
 The steps involved with obtaining adjustment of status include the following: